Hunterian Museum and Art Gallery: The Mackintosh House

 The university rebuilt the form of the house (using modern materials) approximately 100 metres from the site of the original.
-Due to its displacement, the former front door is now located in the façade of the gallery, some 6m above the ground over Hillhead Street.
+Due to its displacement, the former front door is now located in the façade of the gallery, some distance above the ground over Hillhead Street.
 The Mackintosh House comprises the principal interiors of the original house (including the dining room, studio-drawing room and bedroom), largely replicating the room layout of the old end-of-terrace building.
-It features the meticulously reassembled interiors from the Mackintoshes’ home, including items of original furniture, fitments and decorations.
+It features the meticulously reassembled interiors from the Mackintoshes' home, including items of original furniture, fitments and decorations.
 The exhibits strikingly demonstrate Charles Rennie Mackintosh's concept of the room as a work of art.

 Other Hunterian museums

 William Hunter's brother John, a surgeon, also founded a museum; the London museum of the Royal College of Surgeons of England, also known as the Hunterian Museum, is based on his collection.
 The museum displays thousands of anatomical specimens, including the Evelyn tables and the skeleton of the "Irish giant" Charles Byrne, and many surgical instruments.
 It underwent a major refurbishment in 2003 and 2004, creating a new "crystal" gallery of steel and glass.

 Both brothers were celebrated in the town of their birth, East Kilbride, at the small Hunter House Museum, later closed due to budget cuts.